1. What is a healthy breakfast?

 Which oils and fats are good for you - and when should I use them?

-First and foremost, choosing a fat should be based on what you are going to use it for.
-I try to use a variety of fats, carefully and where I feel they will do the most to enhance the flavor of my recipes.
+First and foremost, you should base your choice of fat on what you are going to use it for.
+I use a variety of fats, carefully and where I feel they will do the most to enhance the flavor and the texture of my recipes.

 Here's a guide to what I keep in my cupboard and fridge so that I have the best choices available: